 Types: ‘standard’ dyestuff-only inks; iron-gall inks; particle inks (including carbon inks, pigment inks, and shimmer inks); inks that should not be put in fountain pens

-Usage and handling: flow (‘wet’ vs ‘dry’); lubrication; drying time; aptness to smear after drying
+Usage and handling: flow (‘wet’ vs ‘dry’); lubrication; drying time; aptness to smear or smudge after drying

 Intrusive characteristics: feathering; show-through; bleed-through